Investors

 (0 of 1)1

 2 The Supervisory Board of BASF Schwarzheide GmbH consists of 6 representatives appointed by the shareholders and 3 representatives elected by the employees.
 The last election of employee representatives took place in 2017, in which a woman stood for election and was also elected.
 Later, she resigned for personal reasons.
 She was automatically replaced by the (male) substitute member elected at the same time.
-Since the proportion of women in the workforce of BASF Schwarzheide is only 22% (as of December 31, 2021), this had a limiting influence on the appointment of women as candidates for the employee elections to the Supervisory Board.
+Since the proportion of women in the workforce of BASF Schwarzheide GmbH, as of December 31, 2021, was only 22%, this had a limiting influence on the appointment of women as candidates for the employee elections to the Supervisory Board.
 On the part of the shareholders, the assignment of Supervisory Board mandates is purely function-related or job-related, and the Supervisory Board mandates are taken over exclusively by executives from the technical and operational functions of the BASF Group, in which fewer women than men continue to work.
 During the target-attainment period, a female executive left the Supervisory Board due to the assumption of another position within the BASF Group and her seat was taken over by her male successor.
-The target was missed for the above reasons.
+For these reasons, the target was missed.

 Target set for Dec 31, 2021